 The SBGSE C Module is a low-level cryptographic toolkit, and as such does not provide long-term key storage.
 The module also does not have any provision for input/output of keys or seeds outside the crypto boundary.
-The module does provide FIPS 140-2-approved algorithms which can be used to encrypt/decrypt keys for storage or input/output in the application employing the cryptographic module.
+The module does provide FIPS Approved algorithms which can be used to encrypt/decrypt keys for storage or input/output in the application employing the cryptographic module.
 It is the Crypto Officer's responsibility to store, zeroize, and otherwise handle keying information in accordance with FIPS 140-2.
 The module contains, in the code space, a hard-coded HMAC-SHA-1 key value, which is used to calculate the HMAC-SHA-1 tag used for the integrity testing.
 This hard-coded key has been produced with the ANSI X9.62 RNG in FIPS mode.
-The HMAC-SHA-1 key can be destroyed by formatting the drive.
+The HMAC-SHA-1 key can be destroyed by performing a hard reset of the Palm device.